f

 Changing group’s parameters

-You can, of course, change the group’s parameters anytime you want.
+You can change the group’s parameters anytime you want.
 Just tap on the “…” icon next to the group’s name.
-You can manage projects added to the group, rename it, show it in sidebar, show all completed projects, or delete it.
+You can manage projects added to the group, rename it, show it in sidebar, sort it, show all ended projects, or delete it.
 Don’t worry - deleting a group won’t delete the projects added to it.

 Edit group parameters